usujjwals/MLalgos/README.md

 # Model: Multiple linear regression
 ## Multiple Linear Regression for Toyota Corolla Price Prediction

-This project is a comprehensive analysis of multiple linear regression techniques, likely originating from a chapter in the *Data Mining for Business Analytics* textbook.
+This project is a comprehensive analysis of multiple linear regression techniques.
 The goal is to predict the price of a used Toyota Corolla based on various car specifications.

 The Jupyter Notebook explores data preparation, model fitting, model validation, and advanced techniques for variable selection and regularization.